ntalbs/p-test/README.md

 }
 ```

-The input for the `p_test` attribute is a list of tuples, where each
-tuple represents a test case.
-The format of the test case tuple is
+The format of the test case tuple is `(case_name, (argument_list),
-`(case_name, (argument_list), expected)`.
-The `(argument_list)` inside
+expected)`.
+The `(argument_list)` inside the test case tuple is
-the test case tuple is another tuple that represents the argument of
+another tuple that represents the argument of the function to
-the function to test.
-The test function name `test_sum` will be used
+test.
+The test function name `test_sum` will be used to test module
-to test module name.
-The above example will be expanded like the
+name.
+The above example will be expanded like the following:
-following:

 ```rust
 // This parameterized function is copied